aptos-labs/aptos-ts-sdk/README.md

 // create an AccountAddress instance from the account address string const address = AccountAddress.from("myaccountaddressstring");
-// Derieve an account from private key and address const account = await Account.fromPrivateKeyAndAddress({ privateKey, address });
+// Derive an account from private key and address const account = await Account.fromPrivateKeyAndAddress({ privateKey, address });
 ```